AutoML-Agent: A Multi-Agent LLM Framework for Full-Pipeline AutoML: Related Work

-In contrast to the existing studies, our framework aims to overcome these limitations by incorporating a new retrieval-augmented planning strategy, coupled with plan decomposition and prompting-based execution techniques, alongside structure-based prompt parsing and multi-stage verification.
-Through these enhancements, we can increase plan execution efficiency and support diverse ML tasks with more accurate pipeline implementation.
-Table~\ref{table:related_work_comparison} summarizes the key differences between \algname{} and existing frameworks.
+In contrast, we overcome these limitations by incorporating a new retrieval-augmented planning strategy, coupled with plan decomposition and prompting-based execution techniques, alongside structure-based prompt parsing and multi-stage verification. \autoref{table:related_work_comparison} summarizes the key differences between \algname{} and existing frameworks.